The Razor E300 is the perfect electric scooter for kids in many ways.

 Can you overcharge a Razor scooter?

-The charger has a built-in overcharging protection, so overcharging is not a problem.
+The charger has built-in overcharging protection, so overcharging is not a problem.
 Only the original charger should be used for recharging.
-It is normal for the charger to get a bit hot while charging, although not extremelly hot.
+It is normal for the charger to get a bit hot while charging, although not extremely hot.

 How long does Razor E300 battery last?

 The battery of the Razor E300 will last between 35 and 40 minutes of continuous riding, or 6 miles / 10 kilometers.
 For heavier riders, or when riding across hills, the battery will last less than that.